What you spend on groceries can be one of the most flexible line items in your budget. How do you decide just how much you should spend?

 Apparently, tracking what I spend on groceries has been a lifelong endeavor.
-When we were newlyweds I didn’t do a great job curbing that spending, but once we decided to live on one income, I paid better attention.
+When Bryan and I were newlyweds, I didn’t do a great job curbing that spending, but once we decided to live on one income, I paid better attention.
 I remember when cans of chiles and olives cost a quarter!
 It’s curious to look back and see how much prices have changed.

 I remember when I could regularly buy meat for less than $1/pound….

 Since groceries are one of the most flexible line items in your monthly spending, it’s good to consider if you’re on track, if you can cut back, or if you have some flexibility to splurge.
 It could make a big impact on your bigger financial picture.

 Just How Much Should You Spend on Groceries?